bobvantiel/bobvantiel.github.io/menu/publications.md

 **to appear**

+* Ahmed Khorsheed and **Bob van Tiel**.
+Why second-language speakers sometimes but not always derive scalar inferences like first-language speakers: Effects of task demands.
+Language Acquisition.

 * Paul Marty, Jacopo Romoli, Yasutada Sudo, **Bob van Tiel**, and Richard Breheny.
 Scalar inferencing, polarity and cognitive load.
 Glossa Psycholinguistics.

 * **Bob van Tiel**, Fausto Carcassi, and Xiaochen Y. Zheng. <a href="https://escholarship.org/uc/item/8176w1v1" target="_blank">Word order and the learnability of artificial languages</a>.
 Proceedings of the annual meeting of the Cognitive Science Society.